opendistro/for-elasticsearch-docs/docs/elasticsearch/metric-agg.md

 The `cardinality` metric counts the number of unique or distinct values of a field.

-For example, you can calculate how many unique products are present in your eCommerce store:
+For example, you can calculate how many unique products are present in an eCommerce store:

 ```json
 GET kibana_sample_data_ecommerce/_search